Nasher Museum of Art

 The Nasher Museum of Art (previously the Duke University Museum of Art) is the art museum of Duke University, and is located on Duke's campus in Durham, North Carolina, United States.
-The Nasher, along with Dartmouth's Hood Museum of Art and Princeton's Art Museum, has been recognized as a place that "raises the cultural bar" on college campuses.

 History

 In 1936, art collector William Hayes Ackland wrote letters to three universities, attempting to find a place to bequest his collection to upon his death.
 Duke University President William Preston Few was receptive to this idea, and had plans drawn up for an art museum at Duke.
 After the death of both Few and Ackland, Duke refused to accept the gift, for reasons still not disclosed.
 Ackland's estate had to posthumously find a new location to build a museum, eventually creating the Ackland Art Museum.

 In 1969, the university established the Duke University Museum of Art on Duke's East Campus with medieval art from the Ernest Brummer Collection.

 In the later twentieth century, there was a push to move the location of the museum to a more central location.
 Professors of botany fought the plan because the new location would disturb the "botanical study area," a field of plants.